ArduPilot/ardupilot_wiki/dev/source/docs/using-sitl-for-ardupilot-testing.rst

     # Enable rangefinder for landing (Plane only!)
     param set RNGFND_LANDING 1

-The above commands will setup an analog rangefinder with a maximum range of 50 meters (the 50m comes from an analog voltage range of 0 to 5V, and a scaling of 10).
+The above commands will set up an analog rangefinder with a maximum range of 50 meters (the 50m comes from an analog voltage range of 0 to 5V, and a scaling of 10).
 After making the above changes you need to restart SITL.